sacridini/GEET/README.md

 The library also can be used to teach new developers to use the plataform even without any previous programming skills.

+GEET using Landsat collection 2 will be available soon!

 ![ndvi](https://user-images.githubusercontent.com/7756611/28606761-031da9b8-71af-11e7-8e4a-3a716e8a9886.jpg)

 ## Documentation: